kssrikar4/Windows-BulkMolecularDocking/README.md

 ## Prerequisites
 Before using the script, ensure the following:
 1. **Software**:
-   - A molecular docking tool installed (e.g., AutoDock, AutoDock Vina, etc.).
+   - A molecular docking tool installed (AutoDock Vina).
-   - Supporting tools for molecule preparation (e.g., OpenBabel).
+   - Supporting tools for molecule preparation (OpenBabel).
 2. **Environment**:
    - A Windows system (required for the provided `.bat` scripts).
    - Ensure the required executables are added to the system PATH.